vocobox/vocobox/README.md

 We also evaluate pitch detection <i>in live</i> by recording the voice with a microphone, and by generating a feedback sound sounds with a synthetizer controlled according to voice analysis.

 To build Vocobox, we gathered :
 * a full java additive synthetizer made by chaining oscillators, filters, and other hardware emulation of real synthetizer components based on <a href="http://www.softsynth.com/jsyn/">JSyn</a>.
+As of Jan.
+2015, JSyn has become an <a href="https://github.com/philburk/jsyn">open source project</a>.
 * a pitch detection module based on <a href="https://github.com/JorenSix/TarsosDSP">TarsosDSP</a> java library.
 * efficient OpenGL charts for monitoring and debugging sound data based on <a href="http://www.jzy3d.org/">Jzy3d</a> charts.